Ekrekr/ldr/README.md

 ## Why LDR is Better Than Naive Techniques

 Naive techniques for analysis black box models consist of analysing individual features (or composite functions of features) directly against their classifications resulting from each sample in the sample space.
 Because of this, the extrapolation that happens when applying the model to real world situations is never experimented against.
-Because LDR draws samples randomly from a kernel density estimate of the sample space, by default there is extrapolation.
+Because LDR draws samples randomly from a KDE (kernel density estimate) of the sample space, by default there is extrapolation.
+Because of the KDE of the model, features can be imputed during prediction by taking the typical value of variables at the highest density, giving a more accurate representation of the feature space.

 ## The LDR Recipe